brandnewbox/drydock_orb/README.md

 We deploy our applications with secrets encrypted in Rails credentials.
 In order to unlock those credentials, make sure you set the `RAILS_CREDENTIALS_KEY` in your CircleCI project settings to the appropriate rails key for your deployment.

-Everything that follows should be added through the `DO_BNB_REGISTRY` context.
+Everything that follows should already be added through the `DO_BNB_REGISTRY` context.
 Check out these notes to see how we got here.

 # Accessing Your Private Registry